 Keep using tobramycin for the full treatment time, even if you or your child feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.

-Tobramycin usually comes with patient instructions.
-Read them carefully before using tobramycin.
+Tobramycin comes with a patient information leaflet and patient instructions.
+Read and follow these instructions.
 Ask your doctor if you have any questions.